ksaua/remock/README.md

 !!NOTE!!
 You should never depend on this.
-Problem is because of how spring's context cache work.
+Problem is due spring's context cache mechanism.
 It caches the application context based on the classes found in the @ContextConfiguration.
-Remock extends this mechanism and also handles any mocks/spies/rejects.
-It is not, however, able to distinguish between two tests, where you in one @Inject a bean which causes a side effect, and in the other are dependent on the bean not getting initialized.
+Remock extends this and also handles any mocks/spies/rejects.
+It is not, however, able to distinguish between two tests, where you in one test @Inject a bean which causes a side effect, and in the other test is dependent on that bean not being initialized.

 # Difference between Springockito and Remock

 The big difference between Springockito and Remock is whether or not the original implementation lives inside springs bean factory.
-While Springockito will use @Primary on all mocked/spied beans, thus taking precedence over the originals, they will still be injected if you @Inject List<...>.
+While Springockito will use @Primary on all mocked/spied beans, thus taking precedence over the originals, they will still be injected if you @Inject List<...>, or @Inject Map<String, ...>.

 Remock takes a different approach.
 It takes control over Spring's bean factory and downright rejects adding the bean definitions of beans it knows should be mocked or rejected.